faridmmz/Cloud-Computing-Project/README.md

 **As our cloud computing saga wrapped up, let's raise a virtual toast to the incredible world of Docker, Docker-Compose, and Kubernetes.
 May your deployments always be 'container'-ful."**

-For any inquiries or further information, please contact:
+For any inquiries or further information don't hesitate to contact us!
-- Faridreza Momtazzandi: faridmmz79@example.com
-- Mahya Ehsanimehr: mahya@example.com

 ---